cmcadam/ADESA/README.md

 EMAIL_HOST_PASSWORD = 'YOUR PASSWORD'
 ```

+In production be sure to hide the secret key from the settings file!

 ## Notes

 The application relies on ssh to audit the Windows Servers that it connects to.
 Ensure that your Windows Server/Active Directory instance allows ssh access.